-The Fairview container terminal is expected to begin a primarily southern expansion in 2021 and has the ability to expand further in the future from a spatial perspective.
-Westview Terminal has the ability to add additional storage silos on the southern portion of its site.
+Phase 2B of Fairview container terminal's expansion plans were given final regulatory approval in July 2020 and is expected to being construction sometime in 2021.
+If required in future, the terminal can expand further from a spatial perspective.
+Similarly, Westview Terminal can add additional storage silos on the southern portion of its site if required.
 Other inner harbour locations currently suffer from limited upland properties for support storage and ancillary uses and are thus best suited to marine services, small scale logistics/cargo storage or commercial uses.

-Land Designated Industrial areas in the Inner Harbour Planning District include Fairview Terminal, Westview Terminal, Lightering Dock and other facilities near the CN rail spur at the base of Water Street.
+Land designated Industrial in the Inner Harbour Planning District include Fairview Terminal, Westview Terminal, Lightering Dock and other facilities near the CN rail spur at the base of Water Street.